-Special Licenses in Kansas
+Special Driver's Licenses in Kansas

-Shuttles and Buses Carrying 16 or More
+Shuttles and Large Passenger Buses

-To drive a bus which transports 16 or more people (including the driver) you must have a valid Kansas CDL.
+To drive a bus which transports 16 passengers or more (including yourself as the driver) you must have a valid Kansas CDL.
 This is typically a Class C commercial license that entitles you to operate any single vehicle, or combination of vehicles, that is either: